Charging blunts benefits of electric ride-hailing, study finds

 This study reads essentially like a different version of the “deadhead miles” that are already an issue for ride-hailing, in which drivers still need to travel to the start of trips and from the end of them.
 It also appears to build on findings from Carnegie Mellon University researchers in 2021 suggesting that Uber and Lyft use leads to higher greenhouse gas emissions and traffic congestion versus driving yourself.

 Not all studies agree on strategy though.
-A UC Davis study found that EVs put to use in ride hailing delivered more carbon benefits than personal use.
-That may align with the idea that EV policy could go further were it targeted at so-called “gasoline superusers,” targeting drivers who use the most fossil fuels.
+A UC Davis study found that EVs put to use in ride-hailing delivered more carbon benefits than personal use.
+That may align with the idea that EV policy could go further where it targeted so-called “gasoline superusers,” targeting drivers who use the most fossil fuels.

 Related Articles